Yandex Cloud

 2. Under Databases, select the Snowflake connection.

-3. Fill out the fields in the Authentication section.
+3. Fill out the fields under Authentication:

 Note